eristoddle/obsidian-email-attachment-import-plugin/README.md

 ## TODO

 - [x] Convert attachments to markdown
+- [x] Make settings value an array of object with a folder and an array of partial subject matches and handle attachment vs body.
+- [x] Handle attachment vs body
+- [ ] Import configs will have to be more complex
+  - [ ] Parsing title, author, and other meta for each
-- [ ] Clean up HTML before convert
+  - [ ] Handle body or attachment HTML cleanup
 - [ ] Use custom template to create note
-- [ ] Prevent duplicates
+- [ ] Prevent duplicates (possibly storing id in frontmatter and then filter out in search)
-- [ ] Make settings value an array of object with a folder and an array of partial subject matches.
-Will have to be more complex with attachment vs body and parsing title and author from both formats and others to come.
+- [ ] More metadata to store in frontmatter?
-- [ ] Do something with the original gmails, like archive
+- [ ] Handle archive boolean
+- [ ] Improve subject filter method to prevent unexpected imports
 - [ ] Clean up project: Put types in folder, consistent name case, refactor, remove dead code, etc.
 - [ ] Generate code documentation (Codium?)
 - [ ] Create unit tests